Ion Coulomb crystals: an exotic form of condensed matter: Out-of-equilibrium dynamics of ion Coulomb crystals

 \subsection{Topological defects and metastability}

-Manifestations of prethermalization can be observed in ion chains in the form of dislocations.
-Figure \ref{Fig1:Partner2013} reports some examples of dislocations (defects) on a plane in a zigzag chain imaged on a CCD camera.
-It does not show defects composed of dislocation in three dimensions, see \cite{Mielenz:2013,Nigmatullin:2016}.
+As mentioned in Sec.\ \ref{sec:Metastable:3D}, manifestations of prethermalization in ion Coulomb crystals such as defects and dislocations can be imaged on a CCD camera.
+They are typically created by means of temporal transformations of the trap potential, or by rapidly quenching the temperature while laser cooling the ion cloud to a crystal.
+In low dimensional crystals, and especially in the zigzag chain, it is possible to experimentally monitor the formation and the dynamics of individual defects.
+This has led to a series of insightful studies, some of which are reviewed in the rest of this Section.

-Defects are typically created by means of temporal transformations of the trap potential, as we will review in the next section.
-They can also be generated by the laser cooling dynamics.
-In \cite{Mielenz:2013} the formation of defects was observed by laser cooling an ion cloud of $^{24}$Mg$^+$ ions in a linear Paul trap to the millikelvin regime.
-In this regime, for the chosen trap aspect ratio, the ordered phase was a zigzag configuration.
-By imaging the ions positions via resonance fluorescence collected with a CCD camera, zigzag configurations with defects were measured at the center of the trap with a rate of occurrence depending on the number of ions.
-These configurations decay into the regular zigzag chain by propagation of the defect from the center to the edges of the zigzag chain after a time of the order of 10~s.
-This time scale shall be compared with the inverse of the axial trap frequency $1/\nu$ and exceeds it by 5 orders of magnitude.
+Figure \ref{Fig1:Partner2013} reports some examples of defects (kinks) measured in a zigzag chain: the upper panel displays a so-called localized kink.
+The lower panel shows an example of extended kink, within which the ions form two parallel ion chains.
+Other kinds of kinks are composed by dislocations in all three dimensions \cite{Mielenz:2013,Nigmatullin:2016}.
+In \cite{Mielenz:2013} the formation of kinks was observed by laser cooling a cloud of $^{24}$Mg$^+$ ions in a linear Paul trap into a zigzag configuration.
+By imaging the ion positions, kinks were measured at the center of the zigzag chain with an occurrence rate that depended on the number of ions.
+The kinks decayed by propagating from the center to the edges of the zigzag chain on a timescale of order 10~s, exceeding the oscillation period of the axial trap by five orders of magnitude.

-This variety of defects and dynamics was also reported in experiments where the trap aspect ratio is slowly varied across the linear-zigzag transition while the chain is continuously laser cooled \cite{Pyka:2013,Ulm:2013,Partner:2013,Ejtemaee:2013}.
-They are reproduced by molecular dynamics simulations where the trap was described in the pseudopotential approximation, showing that micromotion is not essential in determining this behavior.
-Their metastable character identifies them as topological defects.
-Comparison between molecular dynamics and experimental data lead to the identification of kink-kink interactions in chains containing two or more kinks \cite{Landa:2013}.
+Defects such as those shown in Fig.\ \ref{Fig1:Partner2013} were also observed in experiments where the trap aspect ratio was slowly varied across the linear-zigzag transition while the chain was continuously laser cooled \cite{Ejtemaee:2013,Partner:2013,Pyka:2013,Ulm:2013}.
+They were reproduced by molecular dynamics simulations in the pseudopotential approximation, showing that micromotion is not essential in determining their onset and metastability (see Sec.\ \ref{sec:Metastable:3D} for comparison).
+Their metastable nature identifies them as topological defects.
+Interestingly, distant localized kinks interact, as verified by a comparison between experimental data and molecular dynamics simulations \cite{Landa:2013}.